How accreditation works

-If you stop teaching in NSW for a period of six months to five years, you can take a leave of absence from accreditation.
-Leave of absence can include time away from teaching due to maternity leave, sickness, moving out of NSW or changing industries.
-If you don't return to teaching within five years, your accreditation will cease.
+If you plan on taking a break from teaching in NSW for a period of six months to five years, you can take apply for a leave of absence from accreditation.
+Reasons for taking a leave of absence might include maternity leave, sickness, moving out of NSW or changing industries.

 - Log into your online account.
 You will need your username and password.
 (Don’t have an account?
 You need to open one)

 - Select ‘Leave of absence’ from the left-hand menu and follow the prompts